SiliconLabs/wisun-br-linux-docker/README.md

 The document requires the following hardware prerequisites:
 * A Raspberry Pi 3 Model B+ or newer
 * An SD card of at least 8 GB
-* A Silicon Labs WTSK main board
+* A Silicon Labs WTSK mainboard
 * An EFR32MG12 or EFR32FG12 radio board supporting a sub-GHz band

 To flash Raspberry Pi OS on the SD card, follow [the steps described by the